-If you are interested in studying in Japan and the language and culture differs vastly from your own, you may also consider the international student population as a factor when choosing where to study.
-If an area has more international students, this means that there are probably students from your own country, more international student organizations, and more seniors or senpais who could help you with in your life abroad.
+If you are interested in studying abroad in Japan, and the language and culture differs vastly from your own, you may consider the international student population as a factor when choosing where to study.
+If an area has more international students, this means that there are probably students from your own country, more international student organizations, and more seniors or senpais who could help you with your life abroad.
 Masters and PhD students who plan to bring their spouse or children may also want to live in an area with a diverse population where they are more likely to find apartments that accept foreigners or schools that offer English after-school programs for kids.

 In this article, we will examine the results of the latest Annual Survey of International Students released in 2019 by the Japan Student Services Organization (JASSO).
-We’ll also look at some liveability indexes to better understand the quality of living in cities with high international student populations.
+We’ll also look at some livability indexes to better understand the quality of living in cities with high international student populations.

-Kanto region: Tokyo, Saitama, Chiba
+Study Abroad in the Kanto region: Tokyo, Saitama, Chiba

 Predictably, Tokyo Prefecture houses most of Japan’s international students.
 Most international students are in the Kanto region, comprising 56.1% of the total international student population in Japan.
 As of May 2018, there are 114,833 international students in Tokyo Prefecture, the country’s capital.
 This number is high considering that the international student population in other prefectures within the Kanto region such as the nearby Chiba and Saitama Prefectures, only have 13,084 and 12,097 international students, respectively.

 JASSO also ranked major universities in Japan based on the number of their international students.
 12 out of the 30 universities that made it to the list are in Tokyo, with the top three being Waseda University, Tokyo University of Social Welfare, and the University of Tokyo.
 Other universities in the Kanto region that accept a high number of international students are Josai University and Chiba University in Chiba Prefecture and Toyo University in Saitama Prefecture.